Dre Campbell Farm

 Go through your garden and clear out any dead or dying plant matter, debris, and weeds around the base of your pickleworm-prone plants.

 Besides, regular garden maintenance also promotes good air circulation and healthy plant growth.
-This makes your vegetables less susceptible to pests and diseases.
+This makes your vegetables less susceptible to pests and plant diseases.

 8. Bacillus thuringiensis (Bt)